 we need to get out of here.
 Do they need an

 I don’t know!
 Oh shit I don’t know, I’ve never

 Sure, whatever, let’s just get out of here first.

-Vert, Kenji, and the receptionist burst from the glass doors, running and panting, sending the doors into the rubber shock pads bolted to the wall.
-Vert ran into the grass, wheezing as she tried to put Kenji down as gentle as possible.
+Vert, Kenji, and the receptionist burst from the glass doors, and sent the doors into the rubber shock pads bolted to the wall.
+Vert ran into the grass, and wheezed as she tried to put Kenji down as gentle as possible.
 Her vision went blurry, and she felt the pain in her head returning.
 As sparks flew in her eyes, she tossed her machete away.
-She tried to catch her breath, and winced, expecting the machete to make a loud clatter against the concrete.
+She tried to catch her breath, and winced, as she expected the machete to make a loud clatter against the concrete.
 It didn’t.
 She looked over to where it would be.
 It was gone.
 She blinked.
 Her headache was gone, and her vision was clear.
 She looked around, but all she saw was the receptionist at the emergency telephone.
 She looked back to Kenji.